Draghi questions market-based inflation indicators

-SINTRA, Portugal (Reuters) - Some market-based measures of inflation expectations have lost significance “due to technical conditions”, the European Central Bank’s President Mario Draghi said on Tuesday.
+SINTRA, Portugal, June 18 (Reuters) - Some market-based measures of inflation expectations have lost significance “due to technical conditions”, the European Central Bank’s President Mario Draghi said on Tuesday.

 “Some of these market-based inflation expectation indicators have lost some inflation content due to technical conditions that have affected those markets, especially in more recent times,” Draghi told the ECB’s annual policy conference in Sintra, Portugal.